jettro/semi-website/_documentation/weaviate/current/setup/wcs_auth.md

 `"requiresAuthentication": true` option when provisioning your cluster.
 This will protect the new Weaviate instance with [OpenID Connect](https://openid.net/connect/) (OIDC) Authentication.
-This guide helps you obtain a token and use it with weaviate.
+This guide helps you obtain a token and use it with Weaviate.

 ## Index